 - Trek 5-8 miles per day, fully supported; carry only day packs.

-- Enjoy the comfort of our famous Inca Trail camping services, the best on the trail!
+- Enjoy the comfort of our famous Inca Trail 5 days camping services, the best on the trail!

 - Spend the last day at Incomparable Machu Picchu, “Lost City of the Incas” with a private guide.